opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/anomaly-detector.md

 ---
 layout: default
-title: Anomaly detector
+title: anomaly_etector
 parent: Processors
 grand_parent: Pipelines
 nav_order: 45
 ---

-# Anomaly detector
+# anomaly_detector

 ## Overview

-The `Anomaly detector` processor takes structured data and runs anomaly detection algorithms on fields you can configure in the data.
+The `anomaly_detector` processor takes structured data and runs anomaly detection algorithms on fields you can configure in the data.
 The data must be either an integer or real number in order for the the anomaly detection algorithm to detect anomalies.
-We recommend that you deploy the `Aggregate` processor in a pipeline before the `Anomaly detector` processor to achieve the best results.
-This is because the `Aggregate` processor aggregates events with same keys onto the same host.
+We recommend that you deploy the `Aggregate` processor in a pipeline before the `anomaly_detector` processor to achieve the best results.
+This is because the `Aggregate` processor automatically aggregates events with same keys onto the same host.
+For example, if you are searching for an anomaly in latencies from a specific IP address, and if all of the events go to the same host, then the host has more data for these events.
+This additional data results in better training of the ML algorithm, which results in better anomaly detection.

 This processor uses the `random_cut_forest` mode to detect anomalies.
+Currently, this is the only mode that the `anomaly_detector` processor uses, but other modes may be supported in future releases.

 ## Configuration

 Configuration for this processor involves specifying a key and specifying options for the mode.
-You can use the following options to configure the `Anomaly detector` processor.
+You can use the following options to configure the `anomaly_detector` processor.

 | Name | Required | Description |
 | :--- | :--- | :--- |